eric-lgonz/Enterprise-Network-Expansion/README.md

 <h2>What is Cisco Packet Tracer?</h2>

 <a href="https://www.netacad.com/cisco-packet-tracer"> Cisco Packet Tracer<a/> is a comprehensive, widely used, and free network simulation software tool.
 It enables users to design, configure, and troubleshoot network topologies without the need for physical hardware.
-Cisco packet tracer offers realistic simulation and visualization for modern computer networks, making it ideal for simulating both greenfield and brownfield computer network environments.
+Cisco Packet Tracer offers realistic simulation and visualization for modern computer networks, making it ideal for simulating both greenfield and brownfield computer network environments.
 Feel free to check out their <a href="https://www.netacad.com/cisco-packet-tracer"> website<a/> for more information about Cisco Packet Tracer and its capabilities.

 <h1>Part 1: Basic Ethernet and IP Networking</h1>